 Hmm – many pattern companies and retailers call all half plackets a ‘polo’.
 Henley and Polo need very different sewing techniques, but it’s often not obvious from a photo or line drawing which technique is used.

-A ‘rugby’ shirt placket has no buttons on the front of the shirt, so the buttons can’t injure anyone who brushes against this area.
+The true ‘rugby’ placket has three layers, with no buttons on the front of the shirt, so the buttons can’t injure anyone who brushes against this area.
 Both the button strip and the buttonhole strip are behind the main fabric.

 This video for a hidden button placket from Bonnie Wiscombe shows a method in which all the placket layers (button strip, buttonhole strip, visible top strip) are added strips, somewhat like a henley.
 Add the buttons to the bottom strip, the buttonholes to the middle strip.
 If you are using a light fabric, you may like to interface the added strips to give more support.

 In rugby shirts, the button and buttonhole strips are added behind the main fabric, which provides the top layer.

 Fashion rugby shirts have the added strip made in the same fabric (usually stable doubleknit) as the main garment, and sewn in the same way as a polo placket, see above.

 In a true rugby shirt, the button and buttonhole strips are made in twill fabric or twill tape for added strength.
 Only the outer layer is the main fabric.
 Making one of these thoroughly bemused the contestants in the Sports round of the 2020 Great British Sewing Bee.
-I haven’t yet found a tutorial for this.
-There must be instructions somewhere as there are many RTW versions !

 Exposed zipper half placket – Many exposed zipper neck openings are in a seam, so are easy to make.

 If you want an exposed zipper ending in the middle of the fabric, make it like half of an exposed zipper pocket, see post on zippers or pockets.